wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/4-advanced-usage.md

-In this section, you will discover how to install your AI Builder flows to fulfill your business scenarios.
+In this section, you'll discover how to install your AI Builder flows to fulfill your business scenarios.

 ## Prerequisites

 - Access to [Power Automate](https://flow.microsoft.com/?azure-portal=true).
 - A license or trial of the [AI Builder](/ai-builder/administer-licensing).
 - An [environment](/power-platform/admin/environments-overview) with a [Microsoft Dataverse database](/power-platform/admin/create-database).
 (Applicable only for work or school accounts).
-- A basic understanding of Power Automate as well as experience with creating a flow is recommended.
+- A basic understanding of Power Automate and experience with creating a flow is recommended.

 ## AI Builder flow templates